Information about products for xc skiers

 Many retailer inventories were cleaned out between the mid season and late season because February included the longest winter holiday period (President's week and multiple school vacation weeks) and there were better snow conditions across the country.
 There were also consistent snowstorms in the early spring.
 While great snow always bolsters the Nordic ski industry, questions remain how the industry can parlay the opportunities such as the widespread wellness perspective or pent up demand from poor previous winters.
 Additionally, there are American medal expectations in the upcoming 2014 Sochi Winter Olympics, which can result in substantial dividends to the Nordic ski industry if it can get prepared to take advantage.
 The statisticians tell us that traditionally a good pre-season follows a good snow year, so we should expect optimistic consumers, who are more willing to spend on equipment in the coming fall and the first half of the 2013-14 ski season.

 XCSkiResorts.com expresses appreciation to SIA Director of Research Kelly Davis for sharing information from SIA RetailTRAK, which is presented by Snowsports Industries America and Leisure Trends.
+It is recommended that if you are interested in the most recent data on the snow sports industry, that you contact SIA.

 I've often wondered why there isn't more hoopla about cross country skiwear.
 I'm not talking about the suction suits worn by the cross country ski racers; I'm referring to the recreational garb, which is versatile, functional, and fashionable.
 Currently, I cross country ski wearing items from Craft, Sporthill, and Bjorn Dahlie, but what is important is that the products that I select to ski in fit a number of personal parameters.

 The Craft AXC Touring Pants that I wear have zippers along the entire length of the legs and at the ankle there is an elastic area closed with a zipper and a snap.
-I feel that this pant ankle set up is the most significant aspect of the pants because it tightly fits around the boot and keeps snow out of the shoe top to avoid getting wet socks while skiing.
+I feel that this pant ankle set-up is the most significant aspect of the pants because it tightly fits around the boot and keeps snow out of the shoe top to avoid getting wet socks while skiing.
 And if you've ever lost a set of keys, the zippered side pockets are comforting to lock away your valuables.
 The comfortable lined material of the Craft pants is also enough to stay warm with or without a base layer underneath.
 The Bjorn pants that I use are lighter but have similar accoutrements.

 The Sporthill Symmetry II Jacket has everything I want in a jacket except pit zips to provide an extra way to cool off and transport perspiration away.
 The jacket's mesh liner and material are comfortable when you have to zip up the collar on a very cold day.
-I've used the packable hood on the jacket quite a few times when it got suddenly cold out on the trail and it was a valuable asset.
+I've used the packable hood on the jacket quite a few times when it suddenly got cold out on the trail, and it was a valuable asset.
 The high-hip fit keeps you warm and the zipper side pockets can be closed to avoid losing pocketed items.
 The jacket arms have extended fleece cuffs, which are a nice touch to keep snow out of your glove.
 The inside chest pocket has a zipper and a hole for an IPod and earbuds for the times that I want musical accompaniment on solo trail outings.

-Socks, gloves, shirts, and base layers are an entirely another matter that will need to be covered in a separate article.
-Director of Research Kelly Davis at SIA (national trade association of snow sport product suppliers) says that there are three different demographic types, who purchase snow sports apparel as casual wear and her synopsis fits the cross country ski apparel market very well.
+Socks, gloves, shirts, and base layers are an entirely other matter that will need to be covered in a separate article.
+Director of Research Kelly Davis at SIA (national trade association of snow sport product suppliers) says that there are three different demographic types who purchase snow sports apparel as casual wear, and her synopsis fits the cross country ski apparel market very well.
 The "urban woodsman" is a hip male style that touts outdoor authenticity.
 The "young urban male" is an athletic-influenced style, and women especially in the suburbs are buying snow sports styles for around town and even work.

 Further, Davis cites that 80% of snow sports apparel spending comes out of women's wallets.
 They make decisions for the whole family, so it is important for manufacturers, product designers, and retailers to consider and focus on women's preferences.
 One of the challenges that confronts cross country skiing apparel availability is the fact that there is such a limited inventory of these products in retail outlets.
 There are too few sales in the stores, and retailers react by purchasing fewer items offering less selection in the following year.
 To break this cycle, we've got to go out and purchase more cross country skiing apparel!